Three-dart average

 The three-dart average in darts is the average of the total score achieved with each turn of three darts.

 Averages are the most cited statistics in matches as they give a rough estimate of a player's form.
 The longer a match lasts, the harder it is to maintain a high average, as low-scoring legs or missed darts when aiming for a double bring the average down.

 While there have been match averages of over 130 in floor tournaments, the world record only lists televised matches, which are easy to verify.

 Definition

 To compute the three-dart average, the total amount of points scored is divided by the number of darts thrown, and then multiplied by three to find the average score per round.
 On occasion the one-dart average (the above measure but not multiplied by three) is used instead.

 If a player busts their score on their first or second throw in a visit, then that counts as a complete visit and is counted as three darts thrown.

-If the winning dart is in the first or second dart thrown in a visit, only those darts are counted as thrown for that visit (the two darts not thrown are not counted).
+If the winning dart is in the first or second dart thrown in a visit, only those darts are counted as thrown for that visit (the one or two darts not thrown are not counted).